leocfig/LP-22-23/README.md

 # LP-22-23
-Logic for Progamming course in IST
+Logic for Progamming course at IST

 Grades: